mhfowler/mfg/README.md

 The first step of spawn_server.sh is to spawn a new server.
 If that succeeds, then there will be a new line in devops/hosts (you can also confirm this machine's existence in the AWS EC2 console).

-To troubleshot spawn_server.sh confirm that a new machine has been created, and then you can try individually running setup_server.sh and deploy.sh to isolate problems (all three of these steps are attempted when you run spawn_server.sh).
+To troubleshot spawn_server.sh confirm that a new machine has been created, and then you can try individually running setup_server.sh and deploy.sh to isolate problems (these steps are also attempted when you run spawn_server.sh).